Slovenská televízia

 Slovenská televízia ([ˈslɔʋenskaː ˈteleʋiːzɪɐ]; "Slovak Television"; STV) was a state-owned public television organisation in Slovakia.
 It was created in 1991 as the Slovak part of the former Czechoslovak Television and was headquartered in Bratislava.
 It was funded from a combination of television licence fees, advertising, and government funding.
 It ceased to existed on 1 January 2011, when it was merged with the state-owned public radio organisation Slovenský rozhlas ("Slovak Radio") to create Rozhlas a televízia Slovenska ("Radio and Television of Slovakia").

-STV was a regular member of the European Broadcasting Union.
+STV was a member of the European Broadcasting Union.